Use ShareFile with Citrix Endpoint Management

 ``` Import-Module "C:\inetpub\wwwroot\Citrix\StorageCenter\Tools\SfConfig\SfConfig.dll" New-Zone -Passphrase passphrase -ExternalAddress https://szcfqdn.com <!--NeedCopy--> ```

-Passphrase: Is the passphrase you want to assign to the site.
+Passphrase: Is the passphrase that you want to assign to the site.
 Make a note of it.
 You cannot recover the passphrase from the controller.
 If you lose the passphrase, you cannot reinstall storage zones, join more storage zones controllers to the storage zone, or recover the storage zone if the server fails.

 ExternalAddress: Is the external fully qualified domain name of the storage zones controller server.